malaysia-ai/dataset/README.md

 ## Collection of datasets used by Malaysia AI

-- This repo is for curating datasets related to Malaysia from multiple domain such as Tabular, Image, Text and Audio.
+- This repo is for curating dataset related to Malaysia from multiple domain such as Tabular, Image, Text and Audio.

 ## Text